merzlab/QUICK-docs/docs/source/installation-guide.rst

 Compatible Compilers and Hardware
 ---------------------------------

-In general QUICK works well with a range of GNU or Intel compilers, Intel MKL, Open MPI, Intel MPI, and different CUDA version.
+In general QUICK works well with a range of GNU or Intel compilers, Intel MKL, Open MPI, Intel MPI, different CUDA and ROCM versions.
 We have specifically tested |QUICK_VERSION| with following compilers under the Linux operating system.

 • Serial version